Why Machame Is the

 "Machame doesn't just take you to the summit — it earns it from you, step by step, zone by zone.
 That's what makes the sunrise at Uhuru the most beautiful thing our climbers ever see."

-— Mr. Chacha, Founder & Lead Guide, Africa Endless CruisingFive Worlds in
+— Mr. Chacha, Founder and Lead Guide, Africa Endless CruisingFive Worlds in

 One Climb

-The "climb high, sleep low" strategy is built into Machame's DNA — each day you ascend higher than your campsite altitude, training your body to produce more oxygen-carrying red blood cells before descending to sleep.
+The "climb high, sleep low" strategy is built into Machame's DNA — each day you ascend higher than your campsite, training your body to produce more oxygen-carrying red blood cells before descending to sleep.

 Choose Your Adventure

 We offer two itinerary options.
 The 7-day route is our most recommended choice — the perfect balance of challenge and acclimatization.
-The 8-day route adds an acclimatization rest day and a daytime summit for maximum success.
+The 8-day route adds a dedicated rest day and daytime summit for maximum success.

 Everything You Need,